mil-amirian/api-hackathon/README.md

 # api-hackathon
-A hackathon project utilizing the data from two public APIs to create
+A hackathon project created utilizing the data from two public APIs